streamlit/docs/content/library/get-started/installation/local-quickstart.md

     ![Set your Python interpreter to your `streamlitenv` environment](/images/get-started/hello-world-3-change-interpreter.png)
 21. Right-click `app.py` in your file navigation and click "**Open in integrated terminal**".
     ![Open your terminal in your project folder](/images/get-started/hello-world-4-open-terminal.png)
 22. A terminal will open with your environment activated.
 Confirm this by looking for "(streamlitenv)" at the beginning of your next prompt.
-If it is not there, manually activate your environment with the command `conda activate streamlitenv`.
+    If it is not there, manually activate your environment with the command:
+    ```bash
+    conda activate streamlitenv
+    ```
+23. Enter:
+    ```bash
+    streamlit run app.py
+    ```
-23. Enter `streamlit run app.py`.
-(If this doesn't work, use the long-form command `python -m streamlit run app.py`.)
+    If this doesn't work, use the long-form command:
+    ```bash
+    python -m streamlit run app.py
+    ```
     ![Start your Streamlit app with `streamlit run app.py`](/images/get-started/hello-world-5-streamlit-run.png)
 24. Your app will automatically open in your browser.
 If it doesn't for any reason, open your browser and go to the localhost address indicated in your terminal, typically `http://localhost:8501`.
 25. Change `st.write` to `st.title` and save your file: